How to Clear Cloudy Pool Water Fast

 6. Why is my pool still cloudy after adding a clarifier?

-Your pool may have problems that the clarifier is not strong enough to solve on its own.
-Your filter may be dirty or your chemical balancing may be off.
-So, it’s best to give the clarifier time to work on its own and still keep up with regular maintenance.
+If your pool stays cloudy after using a clarifier, it may not be strong enough to solve on its own.
+Your filter may be dirty or your chemical balances may be off.
+So, it’s best to give the clarifier time to work while still keeping up with regular maintenance.

 7. How long does it take for chlorine to clear a pool?